DeptOfScrapyardRobotics/SystemFans/README.md

 // This fan is plugged into PWMChip 0 broadcasting on Channel 0 which maps to
 // physical pin 32 on an RPi 4, 5 and Zero2

-// This tachometer is plugged into PWMChip 0 broadcasting on Channel 0 which maps to
+// On RPi 4, 5 and Zero2, the main PWM Chip is 4.
+This tachometer is plugged into GPIO 6 which maps to
-// physical pin 32 on an RPi 4, 5 and Zero2
+// physical pin 31.

 $noctua_fan = (new PWMFanAdapter())->chip(0)->channel(0)->tach(4, 6);